The 10 Best Online Master’s in Criminology Programs

 The degree offers an optional thesis and subsequent oral defense.
 The non–thesis track requires a capstone project centered on in–depth analysis of policy.
 All distance learners pay the same tuition rate, regardless of their state residency status, but cost varies according to whether an individual chooses the thesis or non–thesis track.

-Based in Denver, Colorado, Regis University’s MS in Criminology serves students interested in crime prevention while maintaining its signature Jesuit, Catholic perspective.
-Learners can complete the accelerated, 36-credit-hour program entirely online and, with start dates offered six times a year, they can study flexibly at their own pace.
+Based in Denver, Colorado, Regis University’s MS in Criminology serves students interested in the study of criminal behavior while maintaining its signature Jesuit, Catholic perspective.
+Learners can complete the accelerated, 36–credit–hour program entirely online and, with start dates offered six times a year, they can study flexibly at their own pace.
+In addition, starting in Fall, 2018 all ground–based courses will be five weeks in duration instead of eight weeks.
+This will enable students to finish the program in 18 months if they so desire.

 Application requires two professional recommendations, two admission essays (one on previous education and experience; the other on future aspirations for career focus), official transcripts, a completed application to the program, and a faculty interview.